Ministry (D.Min.)

 Satisfactory academic progress is defined as completing at least one of the dissertation/thesis requirements each year after the semester in which course work is completed.
 Requirements include the dissertation proposal, and the dissertation defense.
 Notwithstanding their academic performance or the time remaining for completion of degree requirements, students who do not make satisfactory progress toward the degree may be dropped from the rolls.
 Unsatisfactory progress may include an excessive number of withdrawals, incompletes, leaves of absence, or other delays in meeting the requirements for the degree.

-Students who do not complete one requirement each year are on academic probation.
+Students who do not complete one requirement each semester after completing coursework will be placed on academic probation.
+Requirements include an approved proposal, chapter, or defense.
+Students who are on probation for failure to make appropriate academic progress have one semester to complete the requirement and will be given a mandatory timetable for completing all remaining requirements that have been approved by the mentor and the Dean's Office.
 Such students have the next semester to complete the requirement and to file a mandatory timetable for completing all remaining requirements.
-The timetable must include at least one deadline per semester (e.g. “Complete Chapter 1 to 3 of the dissertation in the fall semester.”)
-If the requirement is unmet by the end of the semester, or if the timetable deadlines are missed, the dean, in consultation with the D.Min. committee, will make a decision about dismissal.
+If the requirement is unmet by the end of the semester when the student is on probation, or if the timetable deadlines are missed, the dean, in consultation with the D.Min. committee, will decide whether or not to dismiss the student.

 Academic Advisement Procedure and Sequence